 Today, India is famous all over the world only because of its rich ongoing tradition.
 India has given the great Indian traditions of Yoga.

-Vedas and Vedantas, Upanishads etc to the whole world, and this is the reason why today, millions of people around the world throng to India, to learn and understand through this great rich heritage and bring salvation into their lives.
+Vedas and Vedantas, Upanishads, etc to the whole world and this is the reason why today, millions of people around the world throng to India.
+To learn and understand through this great rich heritage and bring salvation into their lives.

-The power and strength that can be gained from tradition cannot be gained through modernity, because in modernity a man can be famous, but his fame will end with his death and so will his teachings.
+The power and strength that can be gained from tradition cannot be gained through modernity, because in modernity a man can be famous. but his fame will end with his death and so will his teachings.
 But the knowledge and learning gained from traditional and ancient teachings will live forever showing the right path to the world for eons.

-Now we will discuss the FOUR MAIN PART OF YOGA:
+FOUR MAIN PART OF YOGA:

 1. Mantra Yoga

-‘Mannat Trayate id Mantra, its repetition brings peace, change, safety, freedom, and negativity changes into positivity, that is mantra.
+‘Mannat Trayate id Mantra, its repetition brings peace, change, safety, freedom, and negativity changes into positivity, that is a mantra.
 In the Hindu faith, the repetition of ‘Om Namah Shivaya’ is commonly heard.

 Other faiths have their own mantras, like the Muslim brothers have, ‘La Illah’, The Buddhist chant ‘Om Mani Padme Hum’ is known worldwide.
 Whichever is the way of one’s faith, one chants mantras and allows the high blessed beings to bless them.
 Repetition of mantras has a unique effect and that is why it has been kept as a part of Yoga.🧘♀️